ankumar/architecture/Patterns/Technical Leadership.md

-# Masterclass, San Francisco/Dec 9, 2019
+# Ruth Malan, Bredemeyer Consulting, Masterclass, San Francisco/Dec 9, 2019
-- Ruth Malan, Bredemeyer Consulting

 **OPTIONAL READING (there are no prerequisites for this masterclass)**